mmjulkowska/MVApp/README.md

 ### 4. DATA EXPLORATION

-Once your data is nice and clean and ready to go, it's time to start having a proper look at it.
+Once your data is nice and clean and ready to go, it is time to start having a proper look at it.
 A good place to start is to check out how your data is distributed using histograms and boxplots, grouping samples according to your various Independent Variables.
-From these you can get an idea of how your different genotypes are behaving, how your treatments are affecting your phenotypes, how variable your data is.
+From these you can get an idea of how your different genotypes are behaving, how your treatments are affecting your phenotypes, and how variable your data is.

 Beyond eyeballing, you can apply statistical tests such as ANOVA to test whether there are significant differences between groups.
 These are all easy things to do in MVApp, which also helps you check the assumptions of these statistical tests, such as normal distribution and homoscedasticity (i.e. equal variance).

 In the side panel, you can choose:
 - The dataset to be used (raw data, data with missing values removed, or data with outliers removed).
 The default value is raw data.
-If you did not perform outlier emoval or the curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.
+If you did not perform outlier removal or curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.
-- The Independent Variable to subset the data by
+- The Independent Variable to subset the data
 - The Dependent Variable you want to plot
 - The p-value threshold to be used in subsequent tests in the tab (e.g.: Levene's test, ANOVA, etc.).
 The default value is 0.05
 - If you want to facet your graphs by another Independent Variable, tick the checkbox "Split the graph?" a dropdown menu with a list of independent variables appears.
 The user can choose the independent variable to split the plot.